Wills in Virginia

 10. Who should draft your will?

-A person who drafts a will must be familiar with the law in order to avoid the many pitfalls and to comply with the formalities necessary to assure the will’s validity.
+A person who drafts a will must be familiar with the law in order to avoid any pitfalls and to comply with the formalities necessary to assure the will’s validity.
 Only a practicing lawyer is professionally qualified to give you advice regarding your will, to prepare your will, and to supervise its signing.

 Planning your financial affairs is a very personal and individual matter.
 You should decide for yourself the general purposes you wish to accomplish, then consult with your lawyer and any other advisors (accountant, financial planner, life insurance agent) to plan properly how to accomplish your goals.